 Two story grey and white house with red door.

-Don’t worry – as you pay your bills on time and prove a steady payment history to a mortgage lender, there are plenty of ways to go about buying a house with no credit.
-Whether it’s a government-backed loan or through manual underwriting, you still have a chance at getting your mortgage.
+If that’s you, don’t worry.
+As you pay your bills on time and become able to show a lender a steady payment history, you’ll find plenty of ways to go about buying a house with no credit.
+Whether it’s through a government-backed loan or manual underwriting, you’ll still have a chance at being approved for a mortgage.

 What Is Credit?